tonilejo/PythonExercise_Rot13/README.md

 4.) **Highest and Lowest** - In this little assignment you are given a string of space separated numbers, and have to return the highest and lowest number.

 5.) **Row of the odd triangle** - Given a triangle of consecutive odd numbers find the triangle's row knowing its index.

+6.) **Product of consecutive Fib numbers** - Find numbers closest to the given product and if product is possible with fibb numbers